theckang/community/tutorials/vpc-peering-gke/index.md

 In this tutorial, you create clusters in two VPC networks in one project, peer the networks, and expose a Kubernetes service using an Internal Load Balancer.
 The following diagram shows the architecture:

+The peering steps are similar if the VPC networks are in separate projects or organizations.
+This is highlighted in the tutorial.

 ## Objectives

 * Create VPC networks and subnets.